atreyasha/spp-explainability/docs/develop.md

         2.  dynamic: can use a lower learning rate for embeddings to reduce overfitting as much as possible

+        3.  dynamic: convert embeddings to tensor instead of leaving it as a list

-2. Argparse, logging and dependencies
+3. Argparse, logging and dependencies

     1.  pass tqdm directly to logger instead of directly to stdout: see
         <https://github.com/tqdm/tqdm/issues/313>